FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Fully connected neural network** : A neural network where every neuron in the current layer has connection to every neuron from the previous layer

 * **Generalisation** : The process of training a model to accurately predict on training data as well as out-of sample data

+* **Gradient** : Is a vector of the size of inputs containing partial derivative soltions with respect to each of the inputs

 * **Hidden layers** : The layers inbetween the inputs and outputs in a Neural Network